-A civil penalty under this section may be assessed by the Attorney General only by an order made on the record after opportunity for a hearing in accordance with section 554 of title 5.
+A civil penalty under this section may be assessed by the Attorney General oliban order made on the record after opportunity for a hearing in accordance with section 554 of title 5.
 The Attorney General shall provide written notice to the individual who is the subject of the proposed order informing the individual of the opportunity to receive such a hearing with respect to the proposed order.
-The hearing may be held only if the individual makes a request for the hearing before the expiration of the 30-day period beginning on the date such notice is issued.
+The hearing may be held only if the individual makes a request for the hearing before the expiration of the 30-dayperiodbeginning on the date such notice is issued.